Crochet Wattle Stitch: Tutorial and Free Pattern

 Directions

-In US Terms
+In US Terms,

-Foundation Chain: Multiples of 3
+Foundation Chain: Multiples of 3 plus 2, plus 1 for the chain.

-Row 1: skip 2ch (count as 1sc), *work [1sc, 1ch, 1dc] into next ch, skip 2ch; rep from * ending 1sc into last ch, turn.
+Row 1: Skip the first 2 chains. *work [1sc, 1ch, 1dc] into next ch, skip 2ch; rep from * ending 1hdc into last ch, turn.

 Repeat 2nd row until you have reached your desired length.